Merubokkusu/Discord-S.C.U.M/examples/readme.md

 The examples in this folder work on the latest version of discum.
 The GitHub version is always up to date.
-So, if you installed through pip and get Attribute Errors, then the solution is most likely reinstall discum from github.
+So, if you installed through pip and get Attribute Errors, then the solution is most likely to reinstall discum from github.